Skip Navigation

 Chess

 Chess-Ed continues providing this unique, exciting, and dynamic chess instruction, which lifts each student to a new level of expertise.
 Each week, students will enjoy an engaging lesson with supervised time to play with classmates.
-Students will grow their knowledge of the game - from the basics through opening theory, middle game tactics, and end game combinations.
+Students will grow their knowledge of the game - from the basics through opening theory, middle-game tactics, and end-game combinations.
 Students' vocabulary and math skills will continue to advance.
 Studies confirm that the student who plays chess does better academically.
 Playing chess increases IQ performance, improves memory, uses analytical and critical thinking skills, teaches problem-solving, responsibility, sportsmanship, social skills, and more.
 The chess program is open to all students in all grades and of all playing levels.

 Grades: K-8

-Program Cost: $50-280 (see below)
+Program Cost: $250

 Meeting day/time:

-• Mondays 8:00 a.m.
-UGC 4-8 grade Session #1: September 12, 19, 26, October 3, 17, 24, 31, November 7, 14, 21, 28 and December 5, 12.
+• Fall Session: September 19, 26, October 3, 10, 17, 24, 31, November 7, 14, 28, December 5, 12, and 19

-• Tuesdays 8:00 a.m.
-PGC 2-3 grade Session #1: September 13, 20, 27, October 4, 11, 18, 25, November 1, 8, 15, 29 and December 6, 13.
+• Fall Session: September 20, 27, October 4, 11, 18, 25, November 1, 8, 15, 29, December 6, 13, and 20

-Contact: info@chess-ed.com include your school name in the subject line or Alice Holt (Chess-Ed) directly at aholt729@earthlink.net
+Contact: info@chess-ed.com.
+Include your school name in the subject line or Alice Holt (Chess-Ed) directly at aholt729@earthlink.net

 Parent Documents: